Amin-MAG/My-Notes/English/Friends Series/Season-05.md

 - If you want to be rational, I can't argue with you.

+## Words

+- Instinct
+- Seize

 # E21

+## Sentences

+- Why is it inside out?
+- He is a dropper.

 ## Words

 - Dropper

 # E22

+## Sentences

+- You won't ditch me like you

 ## Words